lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="jupyterlab"/>

 ### Install JupyterLab
-[IPython](https://ipython.org/) is an interactive command-line interface to Python.
-[Jupyter](https://jupyter.org/) offers an interactive web interface to many languages, including *Python* and *R*.
+[IPython](https://ipython.org/) is an interactive command-line interface for the *python* language.
+[Jupyter](https://jupyter.org/) offers an interactive web interface to many languages, including *Python*, *R*, and *C*.
 [JupyterLab](https://jupyterlab.readthedocs.io/) is the next-generation web-based user interface for Project Jupyter. *JupyterLab* is served from the same server and uses the same [notebook document format](http://nbformat.readthedocs.io/en/latest/) as the classic [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/), but it will eventually replace it.

  - create a new python environment:
    ```
    sudo apt install python3-venv
    sudo python3 -m venv /opt/jupyterhub/
    ```
-   By default, a python *environment* has its own interpreter executable and directory for installing packages, and is herefore isolated from other packages installed on the rest of the system.
-If you prefer instead that the new *jupyter* environment could share the libraries already installed from the global python repository, you need to add the option `--system-site-packages` to the previous command.
+   By default, a python *environment* has its own interpreter executable and directory for installing packages, and is therefore isolated from other packages installed on the rest of the system.
+If you prefer instead that your *jupyter* server could share the global libraries, you need to add the option `--system-site-packages` to the previous command.
 You can always change idea later, and set to `true` the value for the boolean `include-system-site-packages` in the `pyvenv.cfg` configuration file for the environment, stored at the root directory for the environment itself, in this case `/opt/jupyterhub/`.

- - install a few necessary libraries:
+ - install the server:
    ```
    sudo /opt/jupyterhub/bin/python3 -m pip install wheel
    sudo /opt/jupyterhub/bin/python3 -m pip install jupyterhub jupyterlab